what1s1ove/form-payload/readme.md

 ## Demo

 The library works perfectly with any framework.
 Just use a valid [HTMLFormElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement) and [form elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements).
-The same applies to validations and any other libraries.
-Create your own wrappers on top of the functions exported by **form-payload** library.
+If you want to add validation or any other functionality, create wrappers on top of the exported functions from the **form-payload** library.

 - [Pure JavaScript](https://stackblitz.com/edit/form-payload-javascript?file=index.js)
 - [TypeScript + Validation](https://stackblitz.com/edit/form-payload-typescript?file=index.ts,get-form-payload.ts)